CarlosRodriguezSevilla/Tennis-match-predictor/Readme.md

 **best_of**: Factor w/ 2 levels "3","5": 1 1 1 1 1 1 1 1 1 1 ...
 **round**: Factor w/ 9 levels "BR","F","QF",..: 6 6 6 6 6 6 6 6 6 6 ...
 **w_is_better_ranked**: Factor w/ 2 levels "FALSE","TRUE": 1 1 2 1 2 2 1 2 2 1 ...

+## Next steps
+- Reshape factor columns with too many levels to fit the models
+- Add more columns (relative effectiveness as server and returner, days since previous match of each player, maybe bio variables like height, etc)
+- Redirect the resulting outputs (graphics, tables, ...) to some specific folder

+## Future steps
+- EDA, graphs, etc.
+- Use a decision tree learning algorithm to obtain a human interpretable hypothesis.
+- Principal Component Analysis: convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.
+- Calculate the most significant features, that are likely to have a causal effect on the outcome of the match.

 ## Datasets
 - Jeff Sackmann.
 [Tennis Rankings, Results, and Stats](https://github.com/JeffSackmann)